mpv-player/mpv/DOCS/man/en/options.rst

     *NOTE*: this affects ASS subtitles as well, and may lead to incorrect subtitle rendering.
 Use with care, or use ``--sub-text-font-size`` instead.

+--sub-speed=<0.1-10.0>
+    Multiply the subtitle event timestamps with the given value.
+Can be used to fix the playback speed for frame-based subtitle formats.
+Works for external text subtitles only.

+    *EXAMPLE*:

+    - ``--sub-speed=25/23.976`` play frame based subtitles, which have been loaded assuming a framerate of 23.976, at 25 FPS.

 --sws=<n>
     Specify the software scaler algorithm to be used with ``--vf=scale``.
 This